The other night I was driving as I was driving on 185. I noticed that it was really getting dark but that people were not putting on their lights.

-When God doesn’t stop the suffering of an innocent person, we need to find some comfort in the fact that Jesus, who was also an innocent person, had to carry the cross, suffer and die.
+When God doesn’t stop the suffering of an innocent person, we need to find some comfort or at least understanding that in the fact that Jesus, who was also an innocent person, had to carry the cross, suffer and die.

 When humanity walked down the wrong road, when our sinfulness caused us pain and suffering, God didn’t run away.
-He did leave us to be victims of our own designs.
+He did leave us to be victims of our own designs or our broken choices

-He ran to us and became one of us and for us Jesus walked down the road of suffering and pain so that we might be reconciled.
+God ran to us and became one of us and for us Jesus walked down the road of suffering and pain so that we might be reconciled with God forever.

 Jesus, innocent though He was, bore the weight of our sin.
 His love was redemptive; in other words, His suffering love saved us.

-I know that for some much of what I said is worthless like straw.
-I know I haven’t answered the question of suffering.
+I know that for some much of what I said is as worthless as straw.
+I know I haven’t answered the question of suffering or the cross.
 I know that there are people who are still hurt or still filled with doubt because of the crosses that they have, or someone they love, have had to carry in their lives.

 I offer you these humble thoughts in the hope that they will help us see the connection between love and suffering.